Capacitive soil moisture sensor v1.2 Arduino code

 Code explanation

-Firstly, enter the I2C library.
+Firstly, includes the I2C library.
 After, an object was created for the I2C library.
 It then includes the I2C library address and the LCD height and width.

 #include <LiquidCrystal_I2C.h>